Young Women's Leadership Charter School celebrates 100 percent graduation, college acceptance

 And their advice for the next generation?

 "Not to just be a number within your school.
-Join any club, stand out academically, set yourslef apart, do what you feel will help you improve as a person," said Tarani Todd, salutatorian
+Join any club, stand out academically, set yourself apart, do what you feel will help you improve as a person," said Tarani Todd, salutatorian

 Wise words from the leaders of tomorrow.